-Because of the high volume of user information that may need to be recorded it is possible to use the GSMSK PC software (version 4.0.0.0 or later) to record and save the user's information as an excel spreadsheet using the 'Export' feature.
-The GSMSK software can be used to record and save the call button setup (including divert numbers), the dial to open numbers and the proximity fob/card numbers.
+Because of the high volume of user information that may need to be recorded it is possible to use the GSMSK PC software (version 4.1.0.36 or later) to record and save the user's information as an excel spreadsheet using the 'Export' feature.
+The GSMSK software can be used to record and save the call button setup (including divert numbers), the dial to open numbers, the proximity fob/card numbers and access codes.
 The software can also be used to download up to 4000 stored events from the GSM module.